Key statutes, regulations and adopted international standards

 Right to request suspension of use, deletion or suspension of third-party transfers

-A data subject may request suspension of use, deletion or suspension of third-party transfers (suspension of use) of the retained personal data if that data is handled in violation of article 16 (purpose-of-use limitation) of the APPI, has been acquired in violation of article 17 (proper acquisition) of the APPI, or has been disclosed to a third party in violation of article 23(1) (restriction on disclosure to a third party) or article 24 (restriction on disclosure to a third party in a foreign country) of the APPI.
+A data subject may request to a business operator the suspension of use, deletion or suspension of third-party transfers of the retained personal data (collectively, ‘suspension and deletion measures’) if that data is handled in violation of article 16 (purpose-of-use limitation) of the APPI, has been acquired in violation of article 17 (proper acquisition) of the APPI, or has been disclosed to a third party in violation of article 23(1) (restriction on disclosure to a third party) or article 24 (restriction on disclosure to a third party in a foreign country) of the APPI.
 A business operator must suspend the use of the retained personal data to the extent necessary to remedy the violation without delay, following receipt of a request made pursuant to article 30(1) or (3) of the APPI and when it has become clear that there is a reason for the request.

-However, the business operator is exempt from suspension of use where a suspension of use of the retained personal data requires a large amount of expenses or other cases where it is difficult to fulfil a suspension of use, and when necessary alternative action is taken to protect the rights and interests of the data subject.
+However, the business operator is not obligated to suspend use when it would require a large amount of expense or otherwise be difficult to carry out, and when necessary alternative action is taken to protect the rights and interests of the data subject.

 The role of the data protection officer